-Weight to be used for a weighted-round-robin scheduling
+weight : Weight to be used for a weighted-round-robin scheduling hierarchy.
+Possible values include 1 to 99.

 3.1.3.
 Channel Rate Limiting

 This scheduler hierarchy level can be used to rate limit individual channels.
 Atleast one class should be specified while configuring Channel Rate Limiting using the below command.